CircuitFlyer/Climb_and_Dive/docs/Software.md

 ## Software Installation ##

 If you purchased a **Climb_and_Dive kit** complete with both boards, then the Xiao microcontroller board will come preloaded with the program code already installed and tested.
 You can skip ahead to the Bluetooth app installation.
-Although, if there are future program updates, it is advisable to read through the following section so you are at least familiar with the programming procedure.
+Although, when it comes to installing future program updates, it is advisable to read through the following section so that you are familiar with the programming procedure.

-If you sourced your Seeed Studio Xiao nRF52840 from another provider you will have to install CircuitPython first and then the program code and libraries.
+If you sourced your Seeed Studio Xiao nRF52840 from another provider you will have to follow **Steps 1 through 3** to install CircuitPython first before installing the program code and libraries.
 Dont' worry, it's easy.

 {: .highlight}
-Be sure to check here from time to time to make sure you are using the most up to date version of the program code.  **Latest Version: v1.2**
+Always be sure to check back here from time to time to make sure you are using the most up to date version of the program code.  **Latest Version: v1.2**

 <span class="fs-6">
 [Click Here to download the latest program code .zip file](https://github.com/CircuitFlyer/Climb_and_Dive/archive/v1.2.0.zip){: .btn .btn-blue }